Rashad-Muntar/Restaurant-page/README.md

 ### Other Dependencies

-- Rubocop: This is a tool for checking code quality and ensuring they meet the requirements.
+- Eslint: This is a tool for checking code quality and ensuring they meet the requirements.
 Don’t worry about this if you’re not a developer.
 Microverse provides a wonderful setup guide for [rubocop here](https://github.com/microverseinc/linters-config/tree/master/ruby).

 ### Gems Used
 - css-loader